Kyle Tucker Preview, Player Props: Astros vs. Tigers

 Kyle Tucker At The Plate

-- Tucker leads Houston with 134 hits and an OBP of .372, plus a team-best slugging percentage of .520.
+- Tucker has 134 hits and an OBP of .370 to go with a slugging percentage of .516.
+All three of those stats lead Houston hitters this season.

-- Among the qualified hitters in MLB, his batting average ranks 12th, his on-base percentage ranks 13th, and he is 13th in the league in slugging.
+- Among qualified hitters in MLB play, he ranks 12th in batting average, 14th in on-base percentage, and 13th in slugging.

-- Tucker has picked up a hit in 87 of 125 games this year, with multiple hits 35 times.
+- Tucker has reached base via a hit in 87 games this year (of 126 played), and had multiple hits in 35 of those games.

-- In 42.4% of his games this year, Tucker has had at least one RBI.
-He's picked up more than one in 20.8% and driven in three or more of his team's runs in nine contests.
+- In 42.1% of his games this season, Tucker has driven in at least one run.
+In 26 of those games (20.6%) he recorded more than one RBI, while accounting for three or more of his team's runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.